dreamonkey/quasar-app-extension-meta/README.md

 Be sure to understand how [App Internationalization (i18n)](https://quasar.dev/options/app-internationalization#Introduction) and [Custom directive localization](http://kazupon.github.io/vue-i18n/guide/directive.html#string-syntax) work before proceeding.
 This mixin assumes [`vue-i18n`](https://github.com/kazupon/vue-i18n) has already been set up in your project.

-`PageMetaMixin` is perfect until you add internationalization to the mix, which requires to dynamically update you tags and meta tags accordingly to the selected language: `PageMetaI18nMixin` address this use case.
+`PageMetaMixin` is perfect until you add internationalization to the mix, which requires to dynamically update your tags and meta tags accordingly to the selected language: `PageMetaI18nMixin` addresses this use case.

 ### Using `PageMetaI18nMixin`

 You use `PageMetaI18nMixin` exactly how you would use `PageMetaMixin`, except you provide "translation paths" as arguments instead of the text itself.
-The mixin automatically react to `$root.$i18n.locale` changes, updating meta tags accordingly.
+The mixin automatically reacts to `$root.$i18n.locale` changes, updating meta tags accordingly.

 ```ts
 // src/i18n/it/contacts.ts    <-- Notice these are the website italian translations